 #4 Age

-An aging roof should be reason enough for any homeowner to consider a replacement.
+An aging roof should be reason enough for any homeowner to consider a roof replacement.
 Overall, if your roof is around 20 years of age, it might be the right time to seek out a professional roofer to inspect the condition of your roof.

 #5 Neighbours replacing their roofs